top of page

 Engineering

 Once you have basic assembly and/or C knowledge, I suggest start looking at the world through the lens of reverse engineering.
-Many RE courses begin with an assembly refresher, so if you already know some ASM/C you could start here to see how you do - don't worry, if you're feeling a bit rusty yuo can always go back and refresh.
+Many RE courses begin with an assembly refresher, so if you already know some ASM/C you could start here to see how you do - don't worry, if you're feeling a bit rusty you can always go back and refresh.

 Screen Shot 2024-12-20 at 10.02.38 AM.png